 - Germany: health-based precautionary value of 100 ppt in drinking water for PFOA, PFOS, and many other PFAS

-- Australia: 70–560 ppt for PFOS and PFOA in drinking water with different levels for different type of waters
+- Australia: 70 ppt for the sum of PFOS and PFHxS and 560 ppt for PFOA in drinking water with different levels for other types of waters

 43. What’s different about PFAS analysis compared to other LC-MS/MS analyses?